-B. S. Daya Sagar is a full Professor of the Systems Science and Informatics Unit (SSIU) at the Indian Statistical Institute.
+B. S. Daya Sagar is a Professor (Higher Administrative Grade) of the Systems Science and Informatics Unit (SSIU) at the Indian Statistical Institute.
 Sagar received the M.Sc and Ph.D degrees from the Faculty of Engineering, Andhra University, Visakhapatnam, India, in 1991 and 1994 respectively.
 He is also the first Head of the SSIU.
 Earlier, he worked in College of Engineering, Andhra University, and Centre for Remote Imaging Sensing and Processing (CRISP), The National University of Singapore in various positions during 1992-2001.
 He served as Associate Professor and Researcher in the Faculty of Engineering & Technology (FET), Multimedia University, Malaysia during 2001-07.
 His research interests include mathematical morphology, GISci, digital image pro-cessing, fractals and multifractals their applications in extraction, analyses, and modeling of geophysical patterns.
 He has published over 85 papers in journals, and has authored and/or guest edited 11 books and/or special theme issues for journals.
 He recently authored a book entitled "Mathematical Morphology in Geomorphology and GISci," CRC Press: Boca Raton, 2013, p.
 546. He recently co-edited a special issue on "Filtering and Segmentation with Mathematical Morphology" for IEEE Journal on Selected Topics in Signal Processing (v.
 6, no. 7, p.
 737-886, 2012).
 His recent book on "Handbook of Mathematical geosciences: Fifty Years of IAMG", Springer Publishers, p.
-942, 2018 crossed the downloads of 100000 within three months of its release.
-He is an elected Fellow of Royal Geographical Society (1999), Indian Geophysical Union (2011), and was a member of New York Academy of Science during 1995-96.
-He received Dr. Balakrishna Memorial Award from Andhra Pradesh Akademi of Sciences in 1995, Krishnan Gold Medal from Indian Geophysical Union in 2002, and ‘Georges Matheron Award-2011 (with Lecturership)” of International Association for Mathematical Geosciences (IAMG), and IAMG Certificate of Appreciation - 2018.
+942, 2018 crossed the downloads of 910000 within three years of its release.
+He is an elected Fellow of Royal Geographical Society (1999), Indian Geophysical Union (2011), Indian Academy of Sciences (2022), and was a member of New York Academy of Science during 1995-96.
+He received Dr. Balakrishna Memorial Award from Andhra Pradesh Akademi of Sciences in 1995, Krishnan Gold Medal from Indian Geophysical Union in 2002, and ‘Georges Matheron Award-2011 (with Lecturership)” of International Association for Mathematical Geosciences (IAMG), IAMG Certificate of Appreciation - 2018, and the IEEE Geoscience and Remote Sensing (GRSS) Distinguished Lecturer (DL) for 2020-2023.
 He is the Founding Chairman of Bangalore Section IEEE GRSS Chapter.
 He is on the Editorial Boards of Computers & Geosciences (Elsevier), Frontiers: Environmental Informatics, Mathematical Geosciences (Springer).
 More details about him can be seen at http://www.isibang.ac.in/~bsdsagar.

 Qrt.
 B5, Indian Statistical Institute Campus, 8th Mile, Mysore Rd., RVCE PO, Bangalore - 560059, India.
 Phone: +91-080-26985540 (O), +91-9880893291 (M); Email: email@example.com, Homepage: http://www.isibang.ac.in/~bsdsagar